 What learning algorithm hyperparameters should we use?

 A machine learning engineer can manually guess and test hyperparameters, or they might narrow the search space by using a pretrained model.
-However, even if the machine learning engineer achieves seemingly good model performance, they’re left wondering how much better they might do with additional tuning.
+However, even if the engineer achieves seemingly good model performance, they’re left wondering how much better they might do with additional tuning.

 A deep learning model’s objective (e.g., validation loss) as a function of the hyperparameters is non-continuous and noisy, so we can’t apply analytical or continuous optimization techniques to calculate the validation objective given a set of hyperparameters.
 Thus, hyperparameter tuning is a black box optimization problem in that we must train a model under a set of hyperparameters in order to evaluate the objective.